ADHD Medication Titration in Berkshire

 What Is ADHD Medication Titration?

-ADHD medication titration is the process of starting medication at a low dose and gradually adjusting it until you reach the level that provides the best symptom improvement with the least side effects.
+Titration is the process of starting medication at a low dose and gradually adjusting it to find the level that provides the best benefit with the fewest side effects.

 • side effects

-• physical health measures such as blood pressure, weight and pulse
+• physical health (e.g. blood pressure, pulse, weight)

 adhd titration medication berkshire